Joash09/blog/content/webapps/neural_net/index.md

 title: Basic Neural Network
 ---

-Below you will find a canvas to draw all English alphanumeric characters, and have the neural network model I trained with the ever-popular MNIST dataset, and now running in your browser, guess what character you drew.
-Bare in mind the model is only about 83% accurate.
-Also for better results, please ensure the line you draw are continuous.
+Below you will find a canvas to draw all English alphanumeric characters and a neural network, model trained on the ever-popular MNIST dataset, to predict what you drew.
+Bare in mind the model is only about 83% accurate so please be patient.
+Also for better results, please ensure the lines you draw are continuous.

 {{< neuralnet-app >}}